amphp/http-server/docs/production.md

 ## General

 - Set your `ulimit -n` (maximum open file descriptors) high enough to manage all your connections.
-Recommended is at least `$workers * (Options->getConnectionLimit() + 100)`.
+Recommended is at least `(Options->getConnectionLimit() + 100)`.
 [100 is an arbitrary number usually big enough for all the persisting file descriptors.
 If not enough, add more.]
 - In case you are using a properly configured load-balancer in front of Amp's HTTP servers, you should set the number of connections near to the maximum the host system can handle.
-- Amp's HTTP server has a [static content server](https://github.com/amphp/http-server-static-content), which isn't too bad (use some [extension](https://github.com/amphp/file#optional-extension-backends) if you use it!), but for heavy loads, a CDN is recommended.
+- Amp's HTTP server has a [static content server](https://github.com/amphp/http-server-static-content), which is acceptable for lighter loads (use some [extension](https://github.com/amphp/file#optional-extension-backends) if you use it!), but for heavy loads, a CDN is recommended.
 - Avoid a low [`memory_limit`](http://php.net/manual/en/ini.core.php#ini.memory-limit) setting, it is one of the few things able to kill the server ungracefully.
 If you have a memory leak, fix it, instead of relying on the master process to restart it.

 ## Options